dfmdmx/dfmdmx.github.io/open-source.md

 permalink: /open-source/
 ---

-Most of my workshop development software its focused on the automation part of the manufacturing process.
+Most of my workshop development software is focused on the automation part of the manufacturing process.
 The current working solution is a cloud hosting file server with the ability to remotely control CNC machines.
-These CNC machines are shared among users and users have the ability to share their production files as well.
+These CNC machines are shared among users who have the ability to share their production files as well.

-Some of the advantages for these approach are:
+Some of the advantages for this approach are:
- - Parallel batch production between multiple coordinated machines.
+ - Parallel batch production between multiple coordinated machines
- - Multiple users sharing the same machine.
+ - Multiple users sharing the same machine
- - Community based production.
+ - Community based production

 The Production Cloud Server has become the basis for manufacturing almost all of my current projects.
-Apart from been a practical tool it has allowed me to focus on the development of form finding algorithms and paneling solutions that takes advantage of this model.
+Apart from been a practical tool it has allowed me to focus on the development of form finding algorithms and paneling solutions that take advantage of this production model.

 ## Production Cloud Server
 The Production Cloud Server hosts all the manufacturing files needed to integrate a design into a digital automated production line.
 The production line is seen as a list of IOT CNC machines each with its own client.
-The server feeds g-code files to this remote machines allowing them to work together in the same design.
+The server feeds g-code files to these remote machines allowing them to work together in the same design.

 ### Cloud
-The Cloud part of the servers lets the users share their products and IOT CNC machines.
-This allows the production line to be extend seamlessly into other workshops or some student's garage near you.
+The Cloud part of the server enables the users to share their products and IOT CNC machines.
+This allows the production line to be extended seamlessly into other workshops or some student's garage near you.

 ### Machine client
 The client can be understood as a g-code file queue container installed on a local machine that can perform certain tasks remotely from the production server, such as: